uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 ### Database management: setup and account

 #### Uyuni Hub
-The management tools should support:
+On the hub side, the management tools should support:
 - Database setup and schema initialization
 - Database schema migration
 - Simple User management.
-The default setup will create two users:
-  * a Read/Write user, to manage the database and write the data from into the Reporting DB.
+The default setup will create a Read/Write user, to manage the database and write the data from into the Reporting DB.
 This user and the DB connection parameters are written into `/etc/rhn/rhn.conf` similar to the default DB options.
-  * a Read-Only user, used by the reporting tools for gathering information from the hub database.

 #### Uyuni Server
 On the server side, during installation, hub should create its own read-only user on the Reporting Databases of the single Servers.